datanav/docs/technical/hubspot-tripletex.rst

    * - HubSpot Lineitemdealassociation Property
      - Tripletex Orderline Property
      - Tripletex Data Type
-   * - toObjectId (Dependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypes)
+   * - toObjectId (Dependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypesDependant on having wd:Q566889 in sesam_simpleAssociationTypes)
      - order.id
      - "integer"